 The Company and the Bank entered into a Transitional Services Agreement pursuant to which BNPP, BWHI and BOW continue to provide us with certain services they provided prior to the IPO either directly or on a pass-through basis, and we have agreed to continue to provide, or arrange to provide, BNPP, BWHI and BOW with certain services we provided to them prior to the IPO, either directly or on a pass-through basis.
-The Transitional Services Agreement will terminate on December 31, 2018, although the provision of certain services has terminated, while the provision of certain other services will terminate on earlier dates.
-In connection with our transition to a stand-alone public company and our separation from BNPP, we have incurred, and expect to continue to incur, incremental ongoing and one-time expenses, including those incurred under the Transitional Services Agreement, as well as increases in audit fees, insurance premiums, employee salaries and benefits (including stock-based compensation expenses for employees and non-employee directors) and consulting fees.
+The Transitional Services Agreement will terminate on December 31, 2018, although the provision of certain services have already terminated, the provision of certain other services will terminate prior to the agreement termination date and certain other services may continue to be provided beyond the agreement termination date as may be agreed by the parties.
+In connection with our transition to a stand-alone public company and our separation from BNPP, we have incurred, and expect to continue to incur, incremental ongoing and onetime expenses, including those incurred under the Transitional Services Agreement, as well as increases in audit fees, insurance premiums, employee salaries and benefits (including stock-based compensation expenses for employees and nonemployee directors), and fees and expenses that may have been previously reimbursed by BNPP or its affiliates and consulting fees.
 These costs also include increases that we expect to result from the higher pricing of services by third-party vendors whose future contracts with us do not reflect BOW volumes or the benefits of BNPP bargaining power.
 Our one-time expenses incurred in connection with our IPO included professional fees, consulting fees and certain filing and listing fees.
 The actual amount of the incremental expenses we will incur as a stand-alone public company and as part of our separation from BNPP may be higher, perhaps significantly, from our current estimates for a number of reasons, including, among others, the final terms we are able to negotiate with service providers prior to the termination of the Transitional Services Agreement, as well as additional costs we may incur that we have not currently anticipated.